STVS-Studios/SysUpdateParser/README.md

 # SysUpdateParser
+This was part of a sevice, which is END OF LIFE, as of now.

 I've restructured the SysUpdate API to save the update data to a database.
 For new data, a parser was written, running daily to ensure recent updates will be made to said database.

 ## Important things first